lucendio/lecture-devops-infos/assignments/deliverables/project_implementation.md

 * application must run 100% redundant (scaled horizontally with a replication factor of at least *2*)
 * when deploying a new version, the app must continue to be reachable; this depends on the deployment strategy that has been chosen
+* for the sake of simplicity, the persistence layer of the application can be considered ephemeral, but the backing services representing that layer still have to be taken into account

 #### Content